ulfschneider/ulf.website/content/posts/2025-05-17-taxonomy-of-meetings.md

 1. **Divergent meetings:** Generate ideas.
 2. **Convergent meetings:** Come to a decision.
 3. **Chemistry Meetings:** No tangible output.
 Get to know each other.

+It´s a good idea to communicate upfront what type of meeting you are planning to have to help avoiding frustration among participants about the meeting outcome.